 • Avoid group-like gatherings and if necessary wait until you can enter certain rooms or areas.

 • Please do not enter Kunsthalle Wien if you experience the following symptoms: Fever, cough, shortness of breath and difficulty breathing.

 • If possible, use the stairs and leave the use of the elevator primarily to persons who are dependent on it.

 Please observe the general rules of hygiene:

 • Cough and sneeze into a handkerchief or the crook of your arm.

 • Wash your hands regularly for at least 20 seconds and use the provided disinfectant dispensers.

 For your protection and for the protection of our members of staff we have intensified the hygiene measures.
 All areas are regularly cleaned and disinfected.
 Items such as lockers, handrails, and headphones are disinfected as often as possible.

-For further information please contact us under firstname.lastname@example.org, via phone +43 1 521 89 0 or ask our colleagues on site.
+For further information please contact us at firstname.lastname@example.org, via phone +43 1 521 89 0, or ask our colleagues on site.